skydi17/Algorithms-and-Data-structures/README.md

 # Algorithms-and-Data-structures
-Problems solutions, algorithms and data structures implementation on Java Solutions to the Cracking the Coding Interview book
+Algorithms and data structures on Java.
+Solutions to the Cracking the Coding Interview book